puppeteer/puppeteer/docs/api.md

 Puppeteer is a Node library which provides a high-level API to control Chromium over the DevTools Protocol.

+### Environment Variables

+Puppeteer looks for certain environment variables to aid its operations:

+- `HTTP_PROXY`, `HTTPS_PROXY`, `NO_PROXY` - defines HTTP proxy settings that are used to download and run Chromium.
+- `PUPPETEER_SKIP_CHROMIUM_DOWNLOAD` - do not download bundled Chromium during installation step.

 ### class: Puppeteer